 UI tests are done from the UI layer or the frontend of the application.
 These may target testing the functionality or simply test the UI elements of an application.

 Automating the UI to test the functionality is a common practice.
 However, automating the GUI features is one of the more complicated automation.

-It is repeated after each new iteration of testing and the main test cases stay fixed with usually few new additions after a new iteration.
-As it is frequently run almost all test teams try to automate this pack.
+It is repeated after each new iteration of testing and the main test cases stay fixed with usually a few new additions after a new iteration.
+As it is frequently run almost all the test teams try to automate this pack.